oktadev/okta-blog/_source/_posts/2024-10-03-terraform-ci-cd.md

 **Create a DynamoDB Table for State Locking**

 Follow the [Create a table in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html) instructions to create a DynamoDB table.
-Name the table using a structure such as `{okta-domain-name}-okta-terraform-{environment}` (e.g. `verysecureorg-okta-terraform-dev`).
+Name the table using a structure such as `{okta-domain-name}-okta-terraform-{environment}` (e.g. `atko-okta-terraform-dev`).
 Set the partition key to 'LockID' and leave other configuration defaults.
 Note the table name, we will be using it later in the AWS IAM Role Policy definition.
 Repeat for any other environments you manage.

 For more information on the AWS S3 Terraform backend, please refer to [Terraform S3 Backend Documentation](https://developer.hashicorp.com/terraform/language/settings/backends/s3).